1cbyc/basic-python-assignment/midpoint-algo/readme.md

 3. In each step, plot the points in the current octant and update the decision parameter.
 4. Use symmetry to plot points in other octants.

 In summary sha, keep in mind that the midpoint algorithm allows you to approximate the circle by plotting points along its perimeter.
-I already wrote the code in the 'midpoint-algo\solution.py' file dear.
+I already wrote the code in the 'midpoint-algo\solution.py' file.